Benefits Of Savasana Yoga And How To Do It

 Savasana, or Corpse Pose, is the final pose of a yoga flow.
 It’s designed to restore the body and mind after a physically demanding practice.
 To start, place a mat or towel on a hard surface.
 Lie down on your back.
 Keep your legs and arms relaxed, letting your palms face upward.
 After drawing awareness to each part of the body, control your breathing into a slow and steady pace.
 Hold for at least five minutes.

-Savasana, or Corpse Pose, is a common final pose of a yoga practice.
-It’s extremely peaceful and doesn’t demand any physical exertion.
+Savasana, or corpse pose, is a common final pose of a yoga practice.
+It’s peaceful and doesn’t demand any physical exertion.
 Instead, it’s all about restoration.
 The body, mind, and spirit can all recover during this state.

 To an outsider, it may look like nap time.
 But it’s far from that!
 Lying down during this corpse yoga pose will let you surrender into the present moment.

 Benefits Of Savasana Yoga

 In general, yoga is a real treat for your body.
 Everything from your memory to balance will improve.
 A regular practice will also release tension in your muscles.
 But when it comes to savasana, the benefits are even more specific.
 Doing three months of corpse pose can relieve headaches, insomnia, and anxiety.1